 Tim McMahan is a partner practicing in the areas of energy, land use, real estate development, environmental and municipal law.
-He has offices in Portland, Oregon and Vancouver, Washington.
+His principal office is in Portland, Oregon.
 Tim has extensive experience in representing energy facility developers, property owners and municipal clients in Washington and Oregon.
-Tim focuses his practice on leading interdisciplinary teams advocating for and defending energy facilities facing opposition.
+Tim focuses his practice on leading interdisciplinary teams advocating for and defending energy facilities and other major infrastructure projects facing opposition.

 - Represents clients permitting utility and energy facilities including wind and solar facilities, pipelines and underground natural gas storage, fuel transportation, natural gas generation, electrical transmission, shoreline developments and commercial and industrial facilities.

-- Represented developers and public sector clients both through the permit process and in administrative and judicial litigation, including Washington's State Environmental Policy Act (SEPA), NEPA, Shoreline Management Act, and Growth Management Act compliance.
-Tim's energy work typically involves local, state and federal permitting, tribal law, state noise standard compliance and compliance with federal wildlife laws, including the Migratory Bird Treaty Act (MBTA), Endangered Species Act (ESA) and the Bald and Golden Eagle Protection Act (BGEPA).
+- Represents developers and public sector clients both through the permit process and in administrative and judicial litigation, including Washington's State Environmental Policy Act (SEPA), NEPA, Shoreline Management Act, and Growth Management Act compliance.
+Tim's energy work involves local, state and federal permitting, tribal law and compliance with federal wildlife laws, including the Migratory Bird Treaty Act (MBTA), Endangered Species Act (ESA) and the Bald and Golden Eagle Protection Act (BGEPA).